jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 - Transcoding Audio
 - Decoding video in unsupported codecs

-Audio codecs are very lightweight and most CPUs should be able to handle them without issues (Ryzen 5950X FLAC -> AAC transcoding runs at ~110x real time).
+Audio codecs are very lightweight, and most CPUs should be able to handle them without issues (Ryzen 5950X FLAC -> AAC transcoding runs at ~110x real time).
 Please note that they will only use one core.

-Video in unsupported codecs are usually older formats that are easier to decode.
+Video in unsupported codecs is usually the older formats that are easier to decode.
 Assuming hardware acceleration is properly configured, any modern CPU with 4 threads should be able to handle the workload.

 However, newer codecs can also require software decoding if there are no available hardware decoders.
 HEVC, VP9 and AV1 can be **VERY** demanding even on modern CPUs if hardware acceleration isn't available.
 This is why a hardware platform capable of HEVC 10bit hardware decoding is strongly recommended.

 In our custom `jellyfin-ffmpeg` fork, the dav1d decoder is enabled, leading to faster software decoding compared to HEVC or VP9.
 However, it will still use significantly more resources compared to software decoding H.264 or older codecs.
-Since we have a more efficient AV1 software decoder, and AV1 media isn't common yet, you shouldn't worry about AV1 when shopping for hardware.
+Since we have a more efficient AV1 software decoder, and AV1 media aren't common yet, you shouldn't worry about AV1 when shopping for hardware.

 #### Integrated Graphics